gogins/michael.gogins.studio/music/finished/README.md

  - I have rendered them to high-resolution audio, inspected and auditioned them, and have found no obvious audio artifacts.

+## Requirements

 The following is required of all pieces that I maintain here:

  - Each piece is stored in its own subdirectory.

- - The title of the piece is identical to the filename of the piece's source code file without its filename extension, is identical to the name of the output soundfile without its filename extension, is identical to the name of the subdirectory containing the piece.
+ - The title of the piece is _identical_ to the filename of the piece's source code file without its filename extension, is _identical_ to the name of the output soundfile without its filename extension, is _identical_ to the name of the subdirectory containing the piece.
 This is to prevent any further unfortunate incidents of the sort in which I have a very nice soundfile of a piece, but I can't find the source code that produced the piece.